MarkEWaite/xshell-plugin/CONTRIBUTING.md

 ## Maintaining automated tests

 Automated tests are run as part of the `verify` phase.
-Run automated tests with multiple Java virtual machines in a development environment with the command:
+Run automated tests in a development environment with the command:

 ```
-$ mvn clean -DforkCount=1C verify
+$ mvn clean verify
 ```

 ## Report an Issue